-Here’s how the new Texas voting bill would affect access to the polls
+Here’s how the new Texas voting bill will affect access to the polls

-The elections measure is a priority for Gov. Greg Abbott (R) and his Republican allies in the state legislature, who worked to pass it during three separate legislative sessions, starting in the spring.
+The elections measure is a priority for Abbott and his Republican allies in the state legislature, who worked to pass it during three separate legislative sessions, starting in the spring.
 The bill has undergone many changes, some as recently as Monday as the two chambers negotiated the final version.

 Here’s a quick guide to the bill, the debate over its provisions and how it led to a standoff between Republicans and Democrats in the state.